Utility Theory based Cognitive Modeling in the Application of Robotics: A Survey: Single-Agent Systems

-Ultimately, at the highest level, the agent learns skills or features to improve its capabilities and performance in achieving a given task through RL.
-Later work by \cite{yang2023strategy} presented a strategy-oriented Bayesian soft actor-critic (BSAC) Model based on the agent needs, which integrates an agent strategy composition approach termed Bayesian Strategy Network (BSN) with the soft actor-critic (SAC) method to achieve efficient deep reinforcement learning (DRL).
+Later work by \cite{10.1145/3605098.3636113,yang2024bayesian} presented a strategy-oriented Bayesian soft actor-critic (BSAC) Model based on the agent needs, which integrates an agent strategy composition approach termed Bayesian Strategy Network (BSN) with the soft actor-critic (SAC) method to achieve efficient deep reinforcement learning (DRL).
+The key idea of the BSAC is that by building a suitable BSN to describe complicated relationships among subsystems in the complex system, it can transform a complex policy into a joint policy consisting of several simple sub-policies, which can improve the sample efficiency and training speed.
+From another perspective, the subsystems' policy training is like muscle memory training in human skills development.
+Fig. \ref{fig:bsac} illustrates a Bayesian Strategy Network for a robot dog model that implements the Actor-Critic DRL architecture.

-Generally, the set of agent needs reflects its innate values and motivations.
-It is described as the union of needs at all the levels in the needs hierarchy.
-Each category needs level is combined with various similar needs (expected utilities) presenting as a set, consisting of individual hierarchical and compound needs matrix \cite{yang2021self}.
-It drives the agent to develop various strategies and diverse skills to satisfy its intrinsic needs and values, much like a human does.